 It’s impossible for me, even after the fact, to look at the photo (above) and not be both humbled and inspired.

 Quito, in the Spanish/ Latin American cultural tradition, lives life outdoors — in meticulously manicured plazas and buzzing street-side restaurantes and cafes.
 If we ever had to choose between a 5,000 square foot McMansion in the suburbs of a major northern-U.S. city, or an 800 square foot home a few blocks off a major plaza in a major city in the Latin American tropics, Lori and I would jump at the latter in a heartbeat — no contest.
-Those of you who have been following AwayGoWe for some time already knew that, I’m sure.
+Those of you who have been following the blog already knew that, I’m sure.

 Quito is the highest official capital city in the world at 9,250 feet (2,850 m) above sea level.
 Given the city’s unique geography, splayed out along a valley surrounded by towering peaks, it’s hard to tell you’re so high up.